 My name is Jeff Wilson, I write a blog www.JeffsFutureHome.com, where I post about home automation and smart home devices that I add to my house.

 For those of you unfamiliar with IFTTT, it’s a program/website/app that allows you to connect different systems and create rules, or as they call them, “recipes”.
 IFTTT becomes especially awesome when you connect all of your smart home devices.
-Instead of waiting for your favorite brand to launch a version 2 or an update, you can just develop them yourself.
+Instead of waiting for your favourite brand to launch a version 2 or an update, you can just develop them yourself.
 The best part is that non-developers like me can do it.

 Nest/Nest Protect Integrations